jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/Custom-Domain-Name-Guidance.md

 ## Operation Guide:

-* You need to open ticket first to enter the question description “The customized domain of Object Storage Service supports https access”.
+* You need to open ticket first to enter the question description "The customized domain of Object Storage Service supports https access".
 * The corresponding materials to be submitted in the ticket are as follows:

 |Name                | Description                |